BidProwl

 Police Cruisers

-Retired police vehicles — mostly Ford Police Interceptors (Taurus-based sedans and Explorer-based SUVs) and Dodge Charger Pursuits.
+Retired police vehicles are mostly Ford Police Interceptors (Taurus-based sedans and Explorer-based SUVs) and Dodge Charger Pursuits.
 These cars have heavy-duty cooling, upgraded suspensions, and powerful engines, but they've also been idled for thousands of hours and driven hard.
 Expect high miles and heavy wear on the interior.
 Pricing typically runs $3,000-$12,000 depending on age and condition.

 Pickup Trucks and Work Vehicles